foundersandcoders/web-accessibility/putting-yourself-in-someone-elses-shoes.md

   ![](./images/clickable-links.png)
   + Raise an issue on your neighbour's website for each newly discovered problem

-Once you're finished, head to your own website and start fixing bugs! :bug:
+6. Head to your own website, have a look at the issues, and start fixing bugs! :bug:

 ## Tools that can help
 Bare in mind this advice from Government Digital Services (GDS):